 What this study adds

-The authors declare that they have no competing interests.
+The authors declare no competing interests.

 Conception, study design, and Manuscript drafting: Eugene Gaudens Prosper Amaye Dieme.
 Data collection: Eugene Gaudens Prosper Amaye Dieme, Birame Ndiaye, Magatte Faye, Samba Tiapato Faye, and Madawas Mboup.
 Data analysis, interpretation and manuscript revision: Eugene Gaudens Prosper Amaye Dieme, and Moustapha Diop.
-All authors approved final version of the manuscript.
+All authors read and approved the final version of the manuscript.

 Table 1: characteristics of patients